 The Board carries out a regular review of the risk environment in which the Company operates, together with changes to the environment and individual risks.
 The Board also identifies emerging risks which might impact on the Company.
-In the period the most noticeable risks have been the emergence of rising interest rates and inflation, caused in part as a result of the Russian invasion of Ukraine, whilst the pandemic has continued to impact on mobility, public health and have an adverse influence on the economy.
-The full impacts of these risks are likely to continue to be uncertain for some time.
+In the period the most noticeable risks have been rising interest rates and inflation, caused in part as a result of the geopolitical tensions, and pricing volatility in world markets, particularly affecting growth stocks.
+The full impact of these risks are likely to continue to be uncertain for some time.